conan-io/conan-io.github.io/_posts/2026-01-20-Libtorch-Available-In-Conancenter.markdown

 And now, we can build the example using CMake as we would normally do.

-> Note that for Windows, the following preset names should be replaced by `conan-default`.
+> Note that for Windows, the following configure preset name should be replaced by `conan-default` (using the same ``conan-release`` for the build preset.

 ```bash
 $ cmake --preset conan-release